Residual Income Valuation vs. Justifie ...

 The stage in the lifecycle is a company-specific difference between public and private companies.
 Private companies are usually at the early stage of development while public companies are normally advanced in their lifecycle.

 A is incorrect.
 The concentration of control is a stock-specific difference between public and private companies.
-Private companies have their control concentrated on a few investors compared to public companies.
+Private companies have control concentrated on a few investors compared to public companies.

 B is incorrect.
 Potential agreements restricting liquidity are a stock-specific factor differentiating public and private companies.
 Private companies may have shareholder agreements that restrict the ability to sell shares.